Jones Corral Guard Station

 Directions

-From State Highway 89, turn east onto State Highway 62 and travel about 12 miles, where it turns into State Highway 22 just north of Antimony.
-In Antimony, Forest Road 125 will be found on the west side of the road.
-Travel along this high-clearance dirt road about 12 miles to reach Jones Corral Guard Station.
-From Bryce Canyon National Park, travel north on State Highway 22 approximately 35 miles to Antimony.
-Forest Service Road 126 will be found on the west side of the highway.
-Travel along this high-clearance dirt road about 12 miles to Jones Corral Guard Station.
+From State Highway 89, turn east onto State Highway 62 and travel about 12 miles where it becomes State Highway 22 just north of Antimony.
+In Antimony, take Forest Road 125 on the west side of the road and travel approximately 12 miles on this high-clearance dirt road to reach the guard station.
+Alternatively, from Bryce Canyon National Park, travel north on State Highway 22 approximately 35 miles to Antimony and take Forest Road 126.

 Amenities